You don’t need an expensive studio to take great photos of people or pets.

 By the way, we also offer several online photography tutorials that are free to watch with your library card.

-You can learn from National Geographic photographers on Hoopla.
+You can learn from National Geographic photographers on The Great Courses.
 Watch:

 - The Art of Travel Photography